Human Shadow Etched in Stone: Background

-In January 1971, the museum acquired the stone on which the human shadow had become indistinct due to weathering.
-In April 1975, the museum began research into preserving the shadow.
+In January 1971, part of the stone containing the artifact (3.3 meters wide by 2 meters high) was cut from the original location and moved to the museum.
+As the shadow had been degraded due to weathering, in April 1975, the museum began research into preserving the shadow.
 In 1991, the museum reported that earnest investigation of preservation methods had commenced.
 At present, the stone is surrounded by glass.